-For a copy of the 2016-2017 Upper School Curriculum Guide, click here.
+For a copy of the 2019-2020 Curriculum Guide, click here.

-For a copy of the 2017-2018 Upper School Curriculum Guide, click here.
+For a copy of the 2018-2019 Curriculum Guide, click here.

-Click here for information on SCPA weighted grades.
+Click here for information on SCPA Weighted Grades.

 St. Croix Prep continues to increase its extra curricular offering which now includes Student Council, yearbook, One Act Play, Speech, Drama, Band, Orchestra, Choir, Ski Club, Archery Club, Chess Club, Soccer Club, Basketball, and Peer Tutoring.

 As an emphasis upon Character, all students are required to perform 50 hours of service (10 hours in grades 9-11 and 20 hours in grade 12) in order to fulfill their graduation requirements.
-For the Service Project Certification form, click here.

 St. Croix Prep students have access to a math review website, www.catchupmath.com.
 The program finds each student’s learning gaps through a pre-test.
 This pre-test determines the lessons and problems for the students to complete.
 When the student has completed the assigned work, a test determines the future concepts to be mastered.
 Click here for additional “how to” information.